danieldsj/danieldsj.github.io/_posts/2019-01-04-my-first-meal-of-2019.markdown

 * Two corn flour tortillas, toasted.
 * A mug of coffee with almond milk.

-This breakfast is by far one of my favorite breakfasts because of it's simplicity and practicality.
+This breakfast is by far one of my favorite breakfasts because of its simplicity and practicality.

 First, I start with the coffee.
 I make coffee one mug at a time with [a small pour over filter](https://www.amazon.ca/Harold-2661-Coffee-Filter-2-Cups/dp/B013S2HYHS/ref=sr_1_29?s=kitchen&ie=UTF8&qid=1546651796&sr=1-29&keywords=pour+over+coffee+dripper).
 I buy flavoured coffee that is ground at the supermarket, and stick to french vanilla or hazelnut.
 I fill my kettle and set it to boil.
 My kettle is glass so I can quickly tell if there is too much calcium build-up.
 The kettle is also has a wide mouth so that I can reach in and clean it if necessary.
 Kettles with neither of these features and likely to be gross on the inside and cannot be cleaned, so I highly recommend these features when buying a kettle.
 As it boils I move on to the frying pan.